tsu710785/QMP-shell-script/README.md

 ```
 Variable flag is to judge whether this respond we wants or not.
 Because another callback will return through this.
-We find that only the even counts response we want, so we use mod(餘數) to implement that.
+We find that only the even counts response we want, so we use mod(remainder in division) to implement that.

 ```
 function cal_next(data){